-The incentives for Snowy Hydro to manage its basis risk under the Southern Generators' Congestion Pricing proposal are fairly similar to those under the Split Snowy Region proposal.
-While there may be an improvement for Snowy Hydro relative to the base case, its basis risk is more significant under this proposal compared to the Abolition alternative.
+Snowy Region proposal.
+While there may be an improvement for Snowy Hydro relative to the base case, its basis risk is more significant under this proposal compared to the Abolition proposal.

 Snowy Hydro is likely to have a greater willingness to contract its Tumut generation in NSW under the Southern Generators' Congestion Pricing proposal than under the base case because of its pricing incentives under this proposal.
 This is because its settlement price is closer to the NSW RRP than under the base case.
 It may still use its withholding strategy though, to manage any congestion that may arise between it and the NSW RRN.
 Just as in the Split Snowy Region proposal, any such congestion would lower the Tumut settlement price.